-Name Organisation (where applicable) Agent Organisation Please provide any additional comments you may have regards the draft development guidance.
+Name Organisation (where applicable) Agent Organisation gards the draft development guidance Please provide any additional comments you may have regards the draft development guidance.
 John and Janet Roebuck Our overall conclusions and response to the Council.
-1. We do not support the Country park and masterplan as put forward by the Council for the following reasons: a.
+Nocouck 1.
+We do not support the Country park and masterplan as put forward by the Council for the following reasons: a.
 The Council has not followed the requirements of the NPPF, which: i. requires the preparation and review of all policies to be underpinned by relevant and up to date evidence and ii. places a duty on local planning authorities to co-operate with each other, on strategic matters that cross administrative bou 1.
 Policy H21 was adopted in November 2014.
 2. Its requirement for a spine road was based on evidence taken from a report produced in October 2013, which had used a base year of 2005 for traffic journeys 3.
 That same report required a further study to determine the extent of mitigation that would occur if the SWWE was undertaken 4.
 Council has subsequently modified Policy H21 in relation to the protection of Mandale meadow from housing.
-However, it has not revisited the basis of the October 2013 r revisited the basis of the October 2013 report which is outdated, as will be shown below Council has failed to address improvements to the road schemes associated with the A19/A174 junction, that occurred in 2016 6.
+However, it has not revisited the basis of the October 2013 report which is outdated, as will be shown below 5.
+Council has failed to address improvements to the road schemes associated with the A19/A174 junction, that occurred in 2016 6.
 Council has failed to provide evidence of co-operation with Stockton Council in relation to the impact of their Local Plan policies on the Strategic Road network, key route networks and the junctions at A1130 and A174 7.
 Council has failed to take account of road schemes that have not materialised, that have an impact on the Stainsby development.
-Again, these are referenced below 8.
-Council has failed to review other relevant housing policies at Coulby Newham and Nunthorpe Grange, to determine whether they are still relevant, in light of the changing demographic nature of Middlesbrough, based on both the 2014 household projections, for assessing housing needs and the latest available 2018-based ONS population projections, for social and economic implications b.
-The lack of honesty, openness and transparency associated with the basis of the consultation process, given the intervention Deputy Mayor and senior officers of the Council, mid-way through the consultation period i.
+Again, these are referenced below Council has failed to review other relevant housing policies at Coulby Newham and Nunthorpe Grange, to determine whether they are still relevant, in light of the changing demographic nature of Middlesbrough, based on both the 2014 household projections, for assessing housing needs and the latest available 2018-based ONS population projections, for social and economic implications b.
+The lack of honesty, openness and transparency associated with the basis of the consultation process, given the interventic Deputy Mayor and senior officers of the Council, mid-way through the consultation period i.
 It is evident that responses to the consultation will not be treated objectively, given the views of senior officers, in the Coun ii.
-It is apparent that, for consultation responses to be treated fairly, an independent review team needs to be appointed to a officers have demonstrated their bias in relation to the country park and masterplan c.
+It is apparent that, for consultation responses to be treated fairly, an independent review team needs to be appointed to as officers have demonstrated their bias in relation to the country park and masterplan c.
 Insufficient evidence to substantiate the assertions made by the Council for the Country park and masterplan, e.g. i.
 Supporting evidence is required in relation to net gains in biodiversity, climate change resilience and ecosystem services to t ii.
 No reference is made to volumes of traffic likely to use the spine road, assessment of air pollution and the means by which achieved iii.
-Given the scale of the masterplan, consideration of financial issues is sadly lacking and has been brushed over in supporting repor oundaries tions and mixed messages from the Mayor, uncil, that the spine road must proceed assess the responses.
+Given the scale of the masterplan, consideration of financial issues is sadly lacking and has been brushed over in supporting repor d.
+The Council has failed to review its base data, contained in the ARUP report of October 2013, associated with the projected oundaries tions and mixed messages from the Mayor, uncil, that the spine road must proceed assess the responses.
 Clearly, Council o the wider environment ch national emissions targets will be ing documentation, particularly the FORE ed populations, households, jobs, workers